Disclosure: SetupRanked earns commissions from qualifying Amazon purchases. Prices verified March 2026.

 Pros

-- Most affordable entry point in this comparison at $199
+- Most affordable entry point for a capable name-brand NAS at $199

-- QNAP app ecosystem is extensive with strong business productivity options
+- QNAP's app catalog is extensive with strong business productivity options

-- myQNAPcloud provides easy remote access without manual port forwarding
+- myQNAPcloud provides remote access without manual port forwarding

-- Solid file server performance for one or two simultaneous users
+- Good file server performance for one or two simultaneous users

 Cons